 The second-youngest player on our list checks in at number 50, but despite only just having turned 16 he’s already well on his way to the top.

-While preparing to sit his GCSEs this summer, the talented attacking midfielder has been impressing for West Ham’s under-23s, and is hopeful of being the next youngster to earn first-team minutes under Manuel Pellegrini.
-A two-footed dribbler with a dangerous shot, it’s surely only a matter of time before Diallo makes the breakthrough in east London.
+While preparing to sit his GCSEs this summer, the talented attacking midfielder has been impressing for West Ham’s under-23s, and is hopeful of being the next youngster to earn playing time under manager Manuel Pellegrini.

 49. Jude Bellingham (Birmingham)